-ESG context analysis and materiality analysis processes
+ESG context and megatrends analysis and materiality analysis processes

-The ESG context analysis aims to identify and investigate the main mega-trends affecting the economic, social and environmental dimensions of the Company's sustainable development.
-Considering the relevant results, Enel regularly involves the main stakeholder categories in the materiality analysis (such as companies, trade associations, customers, the financial community, institutions, civil society, local and global communities, media, employees, suppliers and contractors).
-For more details on the stakeholder categories involved and the methodology of their involvement, please refer to the chapter "The materiality analysis process and 2022 results" of the Sustainability Report 2022.
+The ESG context and megatrends analysis aims to identify and investigate the main trends affecting the economic, social and environmental dimensions of the Company's Sustainable Development.
+Considering the relevant results, Enel regularly involves the main stakeholder categories also in the materiality analysis (such as companies, trade associations, customers, the financial community, institutions, civil society, local and global communities, media, employees, suppliers and contractors) through constant listening.
+For more details on the stakeholder categories involved and the methods of their involvement, please refer to the specific sections of the sustainability report 2023.

-Enel carries out the materiality analysis based on the guidelines laid down by the most used international standards such as the GRI (Global Reporting Initiative), as well as the new requirements introduced at a European level by the Corporate Sustainability Reporting Directive (CSRD) and taking into account the work of the EFRAG (European Financial Reporting Advisory Group) currently ongoing regarding the development of European reporting standards.
-Furthermore, the materiality analysis was conducted on the basis of the indications of the International Sustainability Standards Board (ISSB) and the standards defined by the AccountAbility AA1000 Stakeholder Engagement Standard (AA1000SES), as well as by the SDG Compass which supports companies in adapting their strategies to the United Nations sustainable development goals.
-In particular, the materiality analysis allows the identification of material issues, i.e. the issues that represent the impacts suffered and generated by the Group on the economy, the environment and people (including those on human rights).
+Enel carries out the materiality analysis based on the guide-lines laid down by the most used international standards such as the GRI Universal Standards (Global Reporting Initiative), as well as the new requirements introduced at a European level by the Corporate Sustainability Reporting Directive (CSRD) and taking into account the proposed guide-lines of the EFRAG (European Financial Reporting Advisory Group).
+Furthermore, the materiality analysis was conducted on the basis of the indications of the International Sustainability Standards Board (ISSB) and the standards defined by the AccountAbility AA1000 Stakeholder Engagement Standard (AA1000SES) as well as by the SDG Compass, which supports companies in adapting their strategies to the United Nations SDGs.